MohamedKhedr700/core-auth/README.md

 and return an instance of `AccountInterface` interface.

-The `Authenticatable` class can be the same or different from the `AccountInterface` class, but it must query the account and return an instance of `AccountInterface` interface.
+The `Authenticatable` class can be the same or different from the `AccountInterface` class, but it must query the account and return an instance of `AccountInterface` interface if found.

 Let's start with our `AccountInterface` class ex:`User` model, we can use this command to create an account model.